Open Source Projects

 I've contributed to a lot of open source projects - many of which are just one

 off contributions/fixes.
 Projects listed here are projects I'm actively

-involved with and build major parts of (or even all of it ;-) ).
+involved with and built major parts of.
 To see

 everything you might want to check out my

-Shoes is a graphical toolkit for ruby - e.g. it enables you to write desktop
+Shoes is a graphical toolkit for ruby - i.e. it enables you to write desktop

 applications with ruby.
 It features a beautiful DSL that allows you to